ronin-rb/ronin-rb.github.io/site/resources/everyday_ronin.md

 # Everyday Ronin

 In day-to-day usage, the Ronin Ruby Console is the most commonly used component of Ronin.
-The Console is not to be confused with the text-based adventure shells commonly found in many other projects.
-Instead, the Console is a customized
-[Interactive Ruby Shell (IRB)](http://en.wikipedia.org/wiki/Interactive_Ruby_Shell) with tab-completion and auto-indentation enabled.
+This Console is not to be confused with a typical interactive shell with simple one-word commands that most projects implement.
+Instead, the Console is a customized [Interactive Ruby Shell (IRB)](http://en.wikipedia.org/wiki/Interactive_Ruby_Shell) with tab-completion and auto-indentation enabled.
 The Console provides one with the full power of the Ruby language and the convenience methods of